 We recently published a post defining both KPIs and OKRs and after comparing the two, we realized there's really no competition.

 One of the biggest challenges with KPIs is actually aligning them with business objectives.
-Most companies adopt KPIs simply for the sake of measuring something, then fall short when it comes to creating a strategic plan to meet those KPIs.
+Most companies adopt KPIs simply for the sake of measuring something, then fall short when it comes to creating a strategic plan to meet those product management metrics.

 Here's why it's time to re-do your KPIs: